Colyn1337/cTyPS/README.md

 # cTyPS
-A text based city builder written in PoSh for PoSh
+A {prototype} text based city builder written in PoSh for PoSh